Del Norte County, California: Education

 Del Norte County is home to a satellite campus of College of the Redwoods, a two-year college based in Humboldt County.

 Del Norte County has one of just five combined county office of education-unified school district learning educational agencies (LEA) in the state of California, with one elected Board of Trustees that serves both agencies, and one superintendent overseeing both the County Office of Education, and the Unified School District.

 The Del Norte County Unified School District, which covers the entire county, provides public education from pre-Kindergarten through the twelfth grade.
 The only high school in Del Norte County is Del Norte High School, whose school mascot is the Warrior.
 There are also five K-5 elementary schools (Bess Maxwell, Joe Hamilton, Margaret Keating, Mary Peacock, Pine Grove), three K-8 elementary schools (Mountain, Redwood, Smith River), and one middle school (Crescent Elk).

 The County Office of Education provides special education services to the county, as well as alternative learning options that includes Community Day and juvenile detention.
 Alternative educational facilities are Del Norte Community Day, Elk Creek detention center, and Sunset Continuation High School.

 Del Norte County has several private parochial schools and charter schools.

 Politics

 Del Norte is traditionally a strongly Republican county in Presidential and congressional elections.
 The last Democrat to win a majority in the county was Jimmy Carter in 1976; even so, Bill Clinton received a plurality in 1992.
 In 2016, with Orange County flipping, Del Norte County became the only county on California's coast to vote for Donald Trump over Hillary Clinton.
-As of 2020, it is now the only county on California's coast that votes Republican for President.
+As of 2024, it is now the only county on California's coast that votes Republican for President.

-The county has almost an even split in Democratic and Republican voter registration.
-As of May 2008, approximately 67% of eligible voters are registered to vote in Del Norte County, with approximately 38% registered as Democrats and approximately 38% registered as Republicans, with the State of California reporting 32 more Republicans than Democrats on April 7, 2010.
-Third party affiliation accounts for approximately 6% of all registered voters in the county.
+In line with its voting habits, Del Norte's registered voting population is heavily Republican.
+As of October 2024, approximately 83% of eligible voters are registered to vote in Del Norte County, with approximately 29% registered as Democrats and approximately 41% registered as Republicans.